-Property investigation expenses were Nil (2018 - \$32,127) and the decrease is due to fees paid to consultants of the Company for investigation and due diligence consultation on the Company's prospective projects during the period of three months ended May 31, 2018.
-These property investigation expenses cannot be directly attributed to any particular project and have therefore been expensed as general expense.
+Property investigation expenses were \$Nil (2018 - \$32,127) and previous period expenses relate to fees paid to consultants of the Company for investigation and due diligence consultation on the prospective projects.
+These property investigation expenses cannot be directly attributed to any particular project and were therefore expensed as a general expense.